scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 To verify a received control plane message, the relying party first needs to identify the certificate needed to validate the corresponding signature on the message.

 AS certificates are bundled together with the corresponding issuing CA certificate into certificate chains.
-For efficiency, SCION distributes these certificate chains separately from the signed messages.
+For efficiency, these certificate chains are distributed separately from the signed messages.

 A certificate chain is verified against the control plane root certificate, although the root certificate is bundled with the TRC and **not** in the chain.
 This makes it possible to extend the validity period of the root certificate and update the corresponding TRC without having to modify the certificate chain.